Open for business

-There has been a surge in people cycling during the coronavirus pandemic and the council wants to support the continuation of the move towards active travel.
+There has been a surge in people cycling during the coronavirus pandemic, so we want to support the continuation of the move towards active travel.

-All bus operators, including Warrington’s Own Buses, are supporting safe, socially-distanced travel through on-board capacity limits of 25%, screens and sanitisers and personal protective equipment.
+All bus operators, including Warrington’s Own Buses, are supporting safe, socially-distanced travel through on-board capacity limits, screens and sanitisers, and personal protective equipment.
 Face coverings must be worn by all people travelling and customers are asked to use contactless payment where possible, or using the exact change for the fare.

 Social distancing or COVID safety concerns in a business environment?

 If you’re concerned that a local business isn’t following the social distancing or COVID safety guidance, you can contact the Health and Safety Executive (HSE) about this by calling 0300 790 6787 or highlight it to the HSE online.